ainsleys/derivadex-api-docs/source/includes/main.md

 address_s  | trader | Trader's Ethereum address (same as the one requested) string_s   | strategy | Strategy being subscribed to.
-Currently, the only supported strategy is `main`, but support for multiple strategies is coming soon! int_s   | maxLeverage | Maximum leverage for strategy, which impacts the maintenance margin ratio associated to any given trader decimal_s  | freeCollateral | Collateral available for trading (not to be confused with the `Free Collateral` displayed on the UI, which is the collateral available to a trader wishing to signal a withdraw intent) decimal_s  | frozenCollateral | Collateral available for a smart contract withdrawal, but not for trading, since the Operators have received the withdraw intent) bool     | frozen | Whether the account and its collateral is frozen or not
+Currently, the only supported strategy is `main`, but support for multiple strategies is coming soon! int_s   | maxLeverage | Maximum leverage for strategy, which impacts the maintenance margin ratio associated to any given trader
+<address_s, decimal_s>  | freeCollateral | Collateral (on a per token basis) available for trading (not to be confused with the `Free Collateral` displayed on the UI, which is the collateral available to a trader wishing to signal a withdraw intent)
+<address_s, decimal_s>  | frozenCollateral | Collateral (on a per token basis) available for a smart contract withdrawal, but not for trading, since the Operators have received the withdraw intent)
+bool     | frozen | Whether the account and its collateral is frozen or not

 ## Orders update (account)